E ngā mana

 haere mai ki ngā universities o te motu

 Success for Māori is success for everyone and improving outcomes for Māori is an ongoing priority for all the universities.

 Te Whakauru Mai: Admission to university

-There are a range of different pathways into university – University Entrance, Preparation courses etc. Check out our Admissions page for further details.
-If you are still unsure about what your options are you should contact a university directly or email us at: firstname.lastname@example.org
+There are a range of pathways into university – University Entrance, preparation courses, etc. Check out our Get in page for more details.
+If you're still unsure about what your options are, you should contact a university directly or email us at: email@example.com

 Tautoko: Māori Student Support Services

-Many of the universities have Marae or dedicated Māori spaces available.
+Many of the universities have a marae or dedicated Māori spaces available.
 We encourage you to get to know your university whānau and find out how they can tautoko you.